Garry Thomson

-Robert Howard Garry Thomson CBE, (13 September 1925 – 23 May 2007) was a conservator and a Buddhist.
+Robert Howard Garry Thomson CBE, (13 September 1925 – 23 May 2007) was a conservator and chemist who became a Buddhist.

 Biography

 Robert Howard Garry Thomson (known as Garry Thomson) was born on Carey Island, Malaya, where his father was a planter producing palm oil.

 He attended Charterhouse School, in England, after which he served with the Royal Electrical and Mechanical Engineers in India at the end of the Second World War before going on to Magdalene College, Cambridge, where he read Chemistry.

 From 1951 to 1955, he worked on the editorial staff of 'A History of Technology', then began his long association with the National Gallery in London, where he started as a research chemist.

 Professional life

 Garry Thomson began his career as a Research Chemist, at the National Gallery (London), a post he held from 1955 to 1960, when he was promoted to Scientific Adviser to the Trustees and Head of the Scientific Department at the National Gallery from 1960 a post he held until his retirement in 1985.

 In 1968 Garry organized the first conference on museum climatology for the International Institute for Conservation (IIC) in London.
 He also served as President of the International Institute for Conservation (IIC), from 1983 to 1986.

 He undertook various missions for ICCROM, including to Algeria, India and Lebanon.
 With colleagues, he conceived the ICCROM course on 'Scientific Principles of Conservation', which was launched in Rome in 1974, and in which he also taught.

 In 1976 he contributed to the new ICCROM course on 'Preventive Conservation' and was a regular lecturer at ICCROM until 1989.

 Following his retirement he was a trustee of the National Museums and Galleries on Merseyside from 1986 to 1991.
 In 1999 he received the first Plowden Gold Medal, awarded by the Royal Warrant Holders' Association to recognise the most significant contributions to the advancement of the conservation profession.